 Chiara Criscuolo

-Chiara Criscuolo joined the Organisation for Economic Co-Operation and Development (OECD) in 2009.
-She heads the Productivity and Business Dynamics Division in the Directorate for Science, Technology and Innovation (STI) at the OECD.
+Chiara Criscuolo is a Principal economist at the International Finance Corporation (IFC).
+Before the IFC, she was with the Organisation for Economic Co-Operation and Development (OECD) since 2009.
+She was in charge of the Productivity and Business Dynamics Division in the Directorate for Science, Technology and Innovation (STI) at the OECD.

 Chiara’s work spans the fields of entrepreneurship, enterprise dynamics, productivity and policy evaluation and has played a leading role in advancing the use of firm level data and of microdata projects within the OECD.
 She has designed and coordinated large cross-country microdata projects on employment dynamics, productivity, as well as research and development (R&D).
 She co-manages the Global Forum on Productivity and has contributed to key horizontal and high level projects and publications.
 These include the OECD volumes “Future of Productivity”, “New sources of growth: Knowledge Based capital”, and the “OECD Innovation Strategy”.